ju-nu/ShopwareDunning/README.md

 # Junu Dunning System for Shopware 6.6

 A PHP 8.3 script to automate dunning for Shopware 6.6 orders in the "reminded" transaction state, integrated with Brevo for HTML email notifications.
+Supports multiple sales channels per Shopware instance, each treated as a separate project with distinct credentials and templates.

 ## Prerequisites

 - PHP 8.3.21+
 - Composer
-- Shopware 6.6.10.4 Admin API access (client ID and secret)
+- Shopware 6.6.10.4 Admin API access (client ID and secret per sales channel)
-- Brevo account with API key
+- Brevo account with API key per sales channel
 - Supervisor for running the script

 ## Installation